 “Focus on content.”

-In particular, look at the pages on your site that have taken the biggest hits and analyse them one by one, keeping the following questions in mind (each of which is detailed in Google’s August EAT blog and each of which I’ve looked to expand upon).
+Look at the important pages on your site and analyse them one by one, keeping the following questions in mind (each of which is detailed in Google’s 2019 EAT blog and each of which I’ve looked to expand upon).

 Content and quality questions